patman77/SDCE_nanodegree_Term2_Project5_MPC_Project/README.md

 # Description of Polynomial Fitting and MPC Preprocessing

-A polynomial of degree 3 is fitted to the waypoints, see line 71 in main.cpp:
+A polynomial of degree 3 is fitted to the waypoints, see line 76 in main.cpp:

 ```
  auto coeffs = polyfit(ptsx_transform, ptsy_transform, 3); // fit to polynomial of degree 3
  ```

+Before that, all incoming waypoints are transformed to vehicle coordinate system to make things easier.
+This is inspired by the video walkthrough, at 04:15.

-MPC procedure follows without any preprocessing, see line 84 in main.cpp:
+MPC procedure follows immediately after, see line 89 in main.cpp:

 ```
 auto vars = mpc.Solve(state, coeffs);